 Military Jets

-Military jets, like the F-16 Fighting Falcon or the F-35 Lightning II are built for high-speed flight.
-They travel at average speeds of up to 1,500 mph or more.
+Military jets, such as the F-16 Fighting Falcon and the F-35 Lightning II, are engineered for high-speed flight, reaching average speeds of up to 1,500 mph or beyond.

 Small General Aviation Planes